AlanChou0414/project_SpeedConverter-app/README.md

 ## :star2: About the Project

 The Network Speed Converter app is a utility app that allows users to easily convert between different network speed units.
 The app features a simple interface with input fields for the user to enter the speed in a given unit and select the desired output unit.
-The supported input and output units include kilobits per second (Kbps), megabits per second (Mbps), gigabits per second (Gbps), kilobytes per second (KB/s), megabytes per second (MB/s), and gigabytes per second (GB/s).
+The supported input and output units include megabits per second (Mbps) and megabytes per second (MB/s).

 The app is designed to be easy to use and provides quick and accurate conversions between network speed units.
 It is a useful tool for anyone who needs to convert between different network speed units, such as IT professionals, network administrators, or anyone working with internet technologies.